Danlif1/Part1ASP/README.md

 ## Made by Daniel Lifshitz, Itamar Berger (Before he got צו 8), Yishai Nisim (Who was exempted from this part)

-### In this part we implemented Bloom filter.
+### In this part we implemented a Bloom filter algorithm.

-In this part we used a Bloom filter for a fast way to check if a given url is blacklisted.
+In this part, we used a Bloom filter as a fast way to check if a given URL is blacklisted.
-A Bloom filter can return false positives so we used a normal check in case of a positive to check if its a false positive.
+A Bloom filter can return false positives so we used a normal check in case of a positive to check if it's a false positive.

 ## Src

 ### BloomFilter.h/cpp

-In this file we hold all the functions bloom filter use, checking if a url is blacklisted, blacklisting a url, constructing url, and getting all blacklisted urls.
+In this file we hold all the functions Bloom filter use, checking if a URL is blacklisted, blacklisting a URL, constructing the Bloom filter, getting all blacklisted URLs, and destroying the Bloom filter.

 ### HashFunction.h